-One of the Indian states sharing an international boundary with 3 countries that is Bhutan in the east, Nepal in the west, and China, Sikkim has some extremely beautiful places to visit that hold the attention of global tourists.
-There are stunning hill-stations, rich wildlife sanctuaries, clean hamlets, and much more to explore.
-Rich culture and heritage coupled with some of the best places to visit in Sikkim attract visitors from all over the world.
+Sikkim is one of the most appealing states in the northeast that attracts visitors worldwide.
+This beautiful state shares its boundary with three countries; Bhutan in the east, Nepal in the west, and China.The combination of natural charm and pleasant climate make it a charming state of India.
+Tourist attractions in Sikkim have immense beauty that will win your heart.
+And these tourist places have the potential to hold the attention of global tourists.
+There are stunning hill stations, rich wildlife sanctuaries, clean hamlets, and more to explore.
+Rich culture and heritage, coupled with some of the best places to visit in Sikkim, attract visitors worldwide.
 It would be silly to say that Sikkim is famous for which things.
-There are many attractions and things to do in Sikkim, which are always buzzing with activities.
-People from different countries, cultures, and states come here to experience its best.
+There are many attractions and things to do in Sikkim, which is always buzzing with activities.
+People from different countries, cultures, and states come here to experience their best.

 Once you visit this heavenly place, all other things seem trivial.
-Most of the popular places in India are left out in comparison to Sikkim in terms of beauty and tranquility.
+But unfortunately, most of the famous places in India are left out compared to Sikkim in terms of beauty and tranquility.
 Apt for long or short vacations, tourists can plan a visit to Sikkim with their family, friends, and married couples and can experience its best.
-Here are some of the top tourist places in Sikkim with photos, that must be a part of your travel plan.
+Pick up the best Sikkim tour packages from Indian Holiday and make your tour appealing and memorable.
+Here are some of the top tourist places in Sikkim with photos that must be a part of your travel plan.

 The attractiveness of places in Sikkim can not be expressed in words.
 Visit Sikkim to get a better understanding of what the place is about.
-However, you might be thinking about where to tour in this beautiful land, getting to know the details about the best places will be helpful before visiting.
+However, you might be thinking about where to tour this beautiful land, so getting to know the details about the best sites will be helpful before visiting.
 So, scroll down to know about the best places to visit in Sikkim and what all expect you in this fascinating state.
-For your convenience, touirst places to visit in Sikkim are subdivided in terms of direction.
+For your convenience, tourist places in Sikkim are subdivided in terms of direction.
 The impact of hill stations, monasteries, passes, and lakes will simply astound you:

 Places to visit in East Sikkim

 Filled with natural wonders and striking beauty, the attractions in East Sikkim are never-ending.
 The regions of East Sikkim are beautiful and fascinating.
-Best tourist places in East Sikkim are a must-visit for those who want to soak in the calmness and beauty offered here.
-East Sikkim is one of the best regions to visit with family and friends.
+The best tourist places in East Sikkim are a must-visit for those who want to soak in the calmness and beauty offered here.
+In addition, East Sikkim is one of the best regions to visit with family and friends.

 1. Gangtok - A Must-Visit Place

-Abode to magnificent Buddhist monasteries, a hub of serenity and peace, the capital of Sikkim, Gangtok is a wonderful hill station and one of the best places to tour in entire India.
-Located in the Eastern Himalayas, this scenic city allows you to breathe in the salubrious environment while enjoying its stunning landscapes.
+Abode to magnificent Buddhist monasteries, a hub of serenity and peace, and the capital of Sikkim, Gangtok is a beautiful hill station and one of the best places to tour in entire India.
+Located in the Eastern Himalayas, this scenic city allows you to breathe in a salubrious environment while enjoying its stunning landscapes.
 Apart from its scenic vistas, it is also a great place for shopaholics and adrenaline junkies.